Avi-Rathod/helmproj/templates/sas-bases/examples/sas-business-orchestration-worker/README.md

    docker push myrepository/myimage:latest
    ```

 4. Edit the `$deploy/site-config/sas-business-orchestration-worker/business-orchestration-worker-deployment.yaml` file.
-In the Deployment section, uncomment the init container for "fetch-ode-jars", and replace {{ SFM_JAR_IMAGE }} with the URL to the Docker image generated in Step 2.
+In the Deployment section, uncomment the init container for "fetch-ode-jars", and replace {{ .VALUES.SFM_JAR_IMAGE }} with the URL to the Docker image generated in Step 2.
 Here is an example:

    ```yaml
    initContainers: